 By choosing the floor with these qualities, you can avoid permanent damage caused by pets.
 Fortunately, the pet-friendly floors on our list include these features without sacrificing style.

 If you’re looking for a “warm underfoot” natural hardwood floor that’s also eco-friendly and ultra-durable, look no further than bamboo.
 Held in high regard by interior designers and homeowners alike, bamboo flooring is one of the best options for dog and cat owners.
 Due to its extreme hardness, even the largest of dogs and cats can’t scratch it, and it provides 24-hour spill-protection against accidents.
 As a naturally antimicrobial material, bamboo will also help keep your house free of mold and other allergens.

-Luxury vinyl flooring can imitate the look of natural stone or hardwood for a much cheaper price.
+Luxury vinyl flooring can imitate the look of natural stone or hardwood for a much lower price.
 This flooring option is durable enough to resist scratches from your dog or cat’s claws while also feeling soft on their paws.
 You won’t have to worry about them sliding around on its smooth surface as it also provides good traction to keep them steady.
 Luxury vinyl is a popular choice for many pet owners for a variety of reasons.
 Not only is it easy to clean, but it also promotes low levels of allergens.
-In addition, many types of luxury vinyl are water-resistant, and there are even waterproof options.
+Also, many types of luxury vinyl are water-resistant, and there are even waterproof options.